-Ammunition availability is something that all experienced shooters consider when purchasing a new firearm.
-For many shooters, choosing a firearm chambered in a caliber identical or nearly identical to a common military caliber is an obvious choice.
-This is because there is often an abundance of military surplus rounds available on the civilian market, making ammunition cheaper as well as easier to find.
-The fact that a given caliber had previously been chosen by the military for use in their weapons means that bullets, brass, and other components used to manufacture the round will often be more readily available to the civilian market.
+Ammunition availability is something all experienced shooters consider when purchasing a new firearm.
+For many shooters, choosing a firearm chambered in a caliber identical, or nearly identical, to a common military caliber is an obvious choice.
+This is because there is often an abundance of military surplus rounds available on the civilian market, making ammunition cheaper, as well as easier to find.
+The fact that a given caliber had previously been chosen by the military for use in their weapons means that bullets, brass and other components used to manufacture the round are often more readily available to the civilian market.

 What do you need to look for and keep in mind when purchasing military surplus ammunition?

 First, be aware that almost all military surplus ammunition will be ball or FMJ (full metal jacket) ammunition.
 The Hague Convention agreement of July 29 1899 stipulates that signatories to the agreement “agree to abstain from the use of bullets which expand or flatten easily in the human body, such as bullets with a hard envelope which does not entirely cover the core, or is pierced with incisions.”

 By contrast, the 7.62 NATO, often used interchangeably with .308 Winchester, is actually loaded to a lower pressure (12,000 psi less) than the civilian .308 version that has become popular as a hunting round.

 The .223 round on the other hand may be safely fired in any rifle chambered for 5.56mm NATO.
-The .308 Winchester and 7.62 NATO cartridges also have dimensional differences, primarily with regard to headspacing, but these differences make firing .308 Win in a rifle chambered for 7.62 NATO inadvisable instead of vice versa like the 5.56/.223 situation.
+The .308 Winchester and 7.62 NATO cartridges also have dimensional differences, primarily with regard to headspacing, and these differences make firing .308 Win in a rifle chambered for 7.62 NATO inadvisable instead of vice versa like the 5.56/.223 situation.
 Still, modern shooters should be aware of this since their older M1A rifles are not necessarily designed for the higher pressures of the .308 Winchester round.

 For more information on corrosive ammunition and how to clean it, see our article located here.
 Some people express concern at shooting ammunition that has been stored on a shelf for some 40 years or more.
-But the fact is, military ammunition is manufactured to last.
+The fact is, military ammunition is manufactured to last.
 Provided it is not submerged in water or coated with oil for an extended period of time, 40 year old surplus ammunition will function just as well as the day it rolled out of the factory.